Set up licensing for Cloud Backup

 In the Update License page, upload the license file and click Update License.

-Cloud Manager updates the license so that your Cloud Backup service continues to be active.
+Cloud Manager updates the license so that Cloud Backup continues to be active.